Technology at Home: Guidelines for TASIS Families

 Grades Pre-K to 8 Guidelines

 - Do not provide your child with a smartphone before Middle School.
 Consider waiting until Grade 8 to provide a smartphone.
 Most children are not mature enough to handle anytime, anywhere access to the internet and their friends.
-Starting in grade 4, TASIS students are experiencing increasing issues with social pressure, harassment, and exclusion stemming from smartphone use.
-If you feel your child needs a phone for safety purposes, start with a basic cell phone that can be used only for calls and SMS messaging, like the Nokia 220 or Caterpillar B35.
+Starting in grade 4, we are seeing that TASIS students are experiencing increasing issues with social pressure, harassment, and exclusion stemming from smartphone use.
+If you feel your child needs a phone for safety purposes, start with a basic cell phone that can be used for calls and SMS messaging, like the Nokia 105, 225 or 2660 Flip.
+Alternatively, some families have had success with a cellular-capable Apple Watch and Schooltime.
 Children can use other devices like laptops or tablets at home to connect with family around the world.
 If you have already given your child a smartphone, it’s not too late to take it back and discuss why.
 Caretakers are in control, not children.

 Limit the use of electronics at home to public spaces.
 Children should use electronic devices within easy viewing of caretakers to make sure they are using them appropriately.
 We recommend avoiding the use of headphones so caretakers can also hear what is being accessed by children.
 In particular, do not allow internet-connected devices in private spaces like bedrooms and bathrooms, especially during sleep time.